Chlorophytus/step4/README.md

 # step4
-L4 for Gemini Lake.
+Bleeding edge style variation of L4.
 This repo may be purged later for inactivity.